lukin0110/docker-recipe-deploywebapp/README.md

         /bin/bash "${@:2}"
     ;;
     create)
-        # The create script creates a tar.gz file
         commit_hash=$( cat /commit_hash.txt | cut -c -8)
         tar -zcvf app_$commit_hash.tar.gz dist
     ;;
     upload)
-         # The release script uploads the .tar.gz file to S3
+        commit_hash=$( cat /commit_hash.txt | cut -c -8)
         # Create the bucket if it doesn't exist
-        commit_hash=$( cat /commit_hash.txt | cut -c -8)
         aws s3api create-bucket --bucket ${@:2}

+        # Make the tarfile public readable.
+This avoids authentication problems in the DockerfileNginx file to download
+        # the file.
+Otherwise the AWS CLI has to be installed and the goal is to keep that image small.
+        #
+        # It's not an issue to make the artifact public, because you can see the sourcecode anyway in the browser
         aws s3 cp app_$commit_hash.tar.gz s3://${@:2}/ --acl public-read
-    ;;
-    *)
-        show_help
     ;;
 esac

 ```

 The entrypoint uses the latest commit hash, which is added by the